Where We Are and Where We Need to Go to Enhance Medicare for ALL Beneficiaries

 Furthermore, the current COVID-19 pandemic is demonstrating the tangible harm endured by beneficiaries in a climate of regulatory rollback; this is most evident in the tragedies witnessed in nursing facilities.
 As noted by Center Senior Policy Attorney Toby Edelman, in recent testimony before the House Ways & Means Health Subcommittee, “[t]hese past several months have brought to fuller public awareness the deadly consequences of poor care, inadequate staffing levels, and treatment of regulations intended to ensure good care for residents as burdens on facilities that need to be eliminated.
 Although many of these problems in nursing facilities have been identified for decades, they have been made worse by recent deregulatory actions and the coronavirus pandemic.
 Essential changes are needed.”

-In addition, while a wide-ranging array of temporary Medicare waivers and flexibilities have allowed beneficiaries to access care through telehealth, there is currently a rush to make these changes permanent, even before the pandemic has subsided.
+In addition, while a wide-ranging array of temporary Medicare waivers and flexibilities have allowed beneficiaries to access care through telehealth, there has been a rush to make these changes permanent, even before the pandemic has subsided.
 This could fundamentally alter the way care is delivered, and potentially add to health care disparities.
 (See, e.g., Joint Principles from Center for Medicare Advocacy and Medicare Rights Center: Medicare Expansion of Telehealth Helps Beneficiaries Access Care During the Pandemic – But Caution is Needed Before Making These Changes Permanent).

 Looking forward, and beyond the pandemic, additional challenges to Medicare remain.
 The Medicare program must be expanded, but in a manner that provides better coverage and cost-sharing protections for all beneficiaries – rather than just a subset of those that choose to enroll in private plans.
 The Center has recently updated our Medicare Platform: Principles to Improve Medicare for All Beneficiaries Now and In the Future.
 We hope that policymakers will consider the Platform when developing future Medicare laws and policies, and follow the path begun by H.R.
 3, The Elijah Cummings Lower Drug Costs Now Act, passed by the House in December 2019.
 H.R.
 3 would reinvest significant savings due to changes in Medicare drug payment policies into expanding traditional Medicare benefits, including adding oral, vision, and dental coverage for all beneficiaries, expanding rights to purchase Medigap coverage, and expanding eligibility for low-income assistance.